DON'T LOOK BACK

 Finally, what horror movies inspired you as a young person?
 And what advice would you have for aspiring young screenwriters?

 You know, the first movie I always talk about as my inspiration is A Nightmare on Elm Street.
 That was the film that made me fall in love with the genre.
-Up until Elm Street, my friends and I would just watch horrors for the blood and scares.
-We were young and, you know, we thought it was cool, but Elm Street was different.
-It was a movie with a strong female lead in Nancy Thompson (Heather Langenkamp) and a phenomenal villain in Freddy Krueger.
-And when that was coupled with amazing special effects, I fell in love with the genre.
+Up until Elm Street, my friends and I would just watch horrors for the blood and scares; we were young, and, you know, we thought it was cool, but Elm Street was different.
+It was a movie with a strong female lead in Nancy Thompson (Heather Langenkamp) and a phenomenal villain in Freddy Krueger, and when that was coupled with amazing special effects, I fell in love with the genre.
+I think another touchstone movie for me is Night of the Living Dead, which featured a black lead while carrying a powerful message about our fear of others.
+I also loved Candyman, a movie that dealt with inner-city poverty and an interracial love affair, and you know, when I found out Tony Todd was going to be in Final Destination, I was like, ‘Oh my God!
+Candyman is going to be in my movie!’

 And your advice to aspiring writers?

 The biggest piece of advice I would give aspiring screenwriters is to write.
 Procrastination is one of the worse things you can do.
-And use the energy and passion of youth while it’s there.
+Use the energy and passion of youth while it’s there.
 You know It’s hard to sustain that as you get older, so if you’re a young screenwriter, tap into that passion and use it, but also remember that you’re only just starting and have room to grow.
-The truth is, no matter how good you think you are, your first couple of scripts will not be great.
-I hate to say that, but it’s the truth!.
+The truth is, no matter how good you think you are, your first couple of scripts won’t be great.
+I hate to say that, but it’s the truth!
+Writing is a craft you have to learn; think of it like singing – a singer spends years tuning their voice to perfection, and writing is no different.
+The biggest stumbling block I see in many young writers is the assumption that their first script will be perfect.

 But, on a more positive note, we have iPhones that shoot in 4K and access to technology that I never dreamed of growing up.
-Therefore, It’s so much easier to make stuff on your own.
-And that’s probably the biggest thing I tell people, especially if they are aspiring writers, directors or actors.
-Find some friends that are just as talented and passionate as you are and create stuff.
-Short films are a great way of your work playing out in front of you, and the more you do, the more you’re going to learn from it.
+Therefore, It’s so much easier to make stuff on your own, so grab some friends and create stuff.
+Surround yourself with good, supportive people who encourage you to grow as an artist; negative people will only undermine you and cut you down.